-The Administrative Burdens Advisory Board (ABAB) is an independent board consisting of members from a range of business backgrounds and professions who represent the small business community.
+The Administrative Burdens Advisory Board (ABAB) is an independent board comprising members from a range of business backgrounds and professions who represent the small business community.

-With their vast business experience ABAB members are well placed to ‘tell it like it is’ to HMRC when it comes to delivering a simpler and easier tax system for small businesses.
+With their vast business experience ABAB members are well placed to ‘tell it like it is’ when it comes to delivering a simpler and easier tax system for small businesses.

-Since 2006 ABAB has helped HMRC to deliver significant administrative burden savings for businesses; offering expert advise in the government’s delivery of initiatives such as the ‘Simpler Income Tax’.
-ABAB has contributed to HMRC’s refresh of its small business strategy, ensuring that the strategy reflects the needs of the very smallest businesses.
+Since 2006 ABAB has helped HMRC to deliver administrative burden savings for businesses; offering expert advice in the government’s delivery of initiatives on various new policies and guidance.
+ABAB contributes to HMRC’s small business strategy, ensuring it reflects the needs of the smallest business.

 How we work

-- Engage practically with HMRC on big issues affecting small business, currently:
+- engages practically with HMRC on big issues affecting small business, currently:

 - Making Tax Digital

-- Listen to and understand small businesses and their representative bodies’ concerns and work with HMRC to help improve them
+- listens to and understands small businesses and their representative bodies’ concerns, and works with HMRC to help improve them

-- Provide feedback and critically assess HMRC performance against its commitments
+- provides feedback and critically assess HMRC’s performance against its commitments

-Seeking your ideas: tell us what HMRC can do differently
+Seeking your ideas: tell us what you think

-If you would like to send ABAB your views, please complete our online survey.
+If you would like to send ABAB your views, please email firstname.lastname@example.org.

 ABAB is made up of individuals who run small businesses as well as representatives (in their private capacity) from bodies that understand tax, serve small businesses and know and understand their needs.

-The Advisory Board is chaired by Teresa Graham CBE who is a non-executive director of a number of small businesses and the former deputy chair of the Better Regulation Commission.
+The Advisory Board is chaired by Dame Teresa Graham DBE who is a non-executive director of a number of small businesses and the former deputy chair of the Better Regulation Commission.

 Advisory Board members: